a-paxton/debate-in-the-wild/debate_in_the_wild-multidimensional.md

 #### Component 3

-Component 3 could be described as an **assent** category.
+Component 3 is an **assent** category.
 The top components are main and interaction terms for the *assent* LIWC category (e.g., "yes") and the *Dic* LIWC category (i.e., whether the words in the turn are included in any of LIWC's categories).

 ```r